 Are You a Firefighter Who Has Been Injured on the Job?

 There are loads of example of firefighters being involved in accidents that could require legal action.
 If you are a firefighter who has been injured when responding to a call in a building that was not up to the required code or had faulty maintenance, for example, you are likely eligible for compensation.

 In such cases, where the case is not actually against the fire department, your employer will probably provide medical cover for a certain amount of time and for any necessary treatment for injuries that occurred while you were on the job.
 That is, provided they deem the injuries “reasonable.”

 Call Us For a Free Consultation

 Our expert team have been representing New York City’s valued firefighters for more than 35 years and in a broad range of cases.
-We boast a 95 percent success rate at trial and we work with a team of experts to ensure you receive the just and fair compensation you deserve for your injuries and suffering.
+We work with a team of experts to ensure you receive the just and fair compensation you deserve for your injuries and suffering.

 If you or someone you know needs a New York firefighter injury attorney, get in touch for your free consultation today.
 We serve all five boroughs of the city and have thorough knowledge of firefighter injury laws, circumstances, and claims.
 We will not charge you until we win or settle your case.

 Let our compassionate and experienced firefighter injury attorneys help you fight for your compensation.